kj89/testnet_manuals/archway/README.md

 ```

 ## Security
-To protect you keys please make sure you at least follow basic security
+To protect you keys please make sure you follow basic security rules

 ### Set up ssh keys for authentication
 Good tutorial on how to set up ssh keys for authentication to your server can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04)